baturalpyalcinn/COVID19/index.md

-# COVID19 Data Visualization by Python
+# COVID19 Data Visualization with Python

 - This is my [data source.](https://ourworldindata.org/coronavirus-source-data)
 - You can follow me on [Twitter](https://twitter.com/BaturalpYalcin) and check my [GitHub Page](https://github.com/baturalpyalcinn) to be kept updated about my work.